Gary Riley

-Gary Riley (born April 28, 1967) is a former child and teen American character actor with numerous film, made-for-TV film and television credits.
+Gary Riley (born April 28, 1967) is an American former child and teen character actor with numerous film and television credits.

+Early life and education

+Riley grew up in Irvine, California, where he attended Newport Harbor High School and University High School.
+He did acting training at South Coast Repertory Young Conservatory Players.

 Film and television career

 Riley played Charlie Hogan, one of his best-known roles, in the 1986 film Stand by Me, and also received notice for his portrayal of Dave Frazier in the 1987 comedy Summer School.
 He made notable appearances as a thief who steals money from Steve Martin's and John Candy's characters' wallets in Planes, Trains, and Automobiles, and as a naive metalhead customer whom Ken Kessler (portrayed by Judge Reinhold) cannot bear to rip off after discovering his girlfriend is pregnant in Ruthless People.
-He also made guest appearances on such TV shows as Knots Landing, Growing Pains, a special hour-long episode of Amazing Stories directed by Steven Spielberg, and Airwolf.
-His last role was as a thug in Fear, with Mark Wahlberg.
+He also made guest appearances on TV shows such as Knots Landing, Growing Pains, a special hour-long episode of Amazing Stories directed by Steven Spielberg, and Airwolf.
+His last role was as a thug in the film Fear, starring Mark Wahlberg.

-In 1986 he auditioned for the roles of "Bill S. Preston Esquire" and Ted "Theodore" Logan in Bill & Ted's Excellent Adventure, being one of the final picks along with Keanu Reeves, Alex Winter, Matt Adler, and Donovan Leitch.
-In 2020, his audition tapes, which had never been released publicly, were released exclusively by the Daily Mail.
+In 1986 he auditioned for the roles of Bill S. Preston Esquire and Ted "Theodore" Logan in Bill & Ted's Excellent Adventure, being one of the final picks along with Keanu Reeves, Alex Winter, Matt Adler, and Donovan Leitch.
+In 2020, his audition tapes, which had never before been released publicly, were released by the Daily Mail.

 Personal life

-Riley grew up in Irvine, California, attended Newport Harbor High School, and did acting training at South Coast Repertory Young Conservatory Players.

 As the 1980s came to a close, he spent much of his time following the Grateful Dead and later Phil Lesh and Friends.

-In addition, Riley has been a frequent guest of the "Adventure Club Podcast" on ACPN, with hosts Guy Hutchinson and John J. Galbo.
-He will call in from different bars and restaurants with various guests in the entertainment industry.
+Riley has been a frequent guest of the Adventure Club Podcast, with hosts Guy Hutchinson and John J. Galbo.
+He has called in from different bars and restaurants with various guests in the entertainment industry.
 He participated in the Summer School Q&A at New Beverly Cinema in the summer of 2013.

+He has lived in Portland and Eugene, Oregon and currently resides in the Los Angeles area.
 Riley has said he lived off residual checks for almost twenty years after leaving Hollywood.

-He has lived in Portland and Eugene, Oregon and currently resides in the Los Angeles area.